VerbekeIbe/IDexamen/README.md

-# IDexamen
+# Interaction Design examen 2020 startfiles
-Interaction Design Examen
+These are the startfiles for the exam.